MaterializeInc/materialize/doc/developer/design/20210401_volatile_sources.md

 A "volatile source" is any source that cannot reliabily present the same data with the same timestamps across different instantiations.

+A "instantiation" of a source occurs whenever:

+  * A new index is created on the source or on an unmaterialized view that references the source.
+  * An ad-hoc query or `TAIL` references the source directly.

+Restarting Materialize will cause all sources to be reinstantiated.
+Referencing a materialized view that in turn depends on a source does not create a new instantiation of a source.

 Examples of volatile sources:

   * Any Kinesis source.
 Since Kinesis streams have mandatory retention periods (by default 24 hours), a new instantiation of the source will not see any data that has expired.
-  * A PubNub source, since new instantiations always start from the tail of the stream, at least in the current implementation.
+  * A PubNub demo source, since new instantiations always start from the tail of the stream.
   * A Kafka source with a non-infinite retention policy.
+  * A file source, where the file is periodically overwritten.

 Examples of nonvolatile sources:

-  * A file source, when the file is treated as append only.
-  * An S3 source, when the bucket is treated as append only.
+  * A PubNub source with [retention](https://www.pubnub.com/docs/messages/storage),
+    though we don't presently support this.
   * An non-upsert Kafka source, when the topic has infinite retention and no compaction policy.
   * An upsert Kafka source, when the topic has infinite retention but *may* have a key compaction policy.
+  * A file source, when the file is treated as append only.

 It's important to note that volatility is a property of how a source is *used*, rather than fundamental to a source type.
 Kinesis is the rare exception.
 All